-- system = ecological system (or system group).
-Note, wetland and lentic (lake and pond) systems are included as often lotic cores extend along stream centerlines through these systems. - macrogroup = ecological macrogroup consisting of closely related ecological systems.
-Note, for lotic systems, macrogroup and system are equivalent. - formation = ecological formation consisting of closely related macrogroups. - landscapeKm = total approximate stream length (km) of the system in the aquascape. - coreKm = total approximate stream length (km) of the system in the lotic cores. - percentLength = percentage of the system's total approximate stream length in the aquascape occurring in the lotic cores = coreKm/landscapeKm×100. - percentSi = percentage of the system's total selection index across the aquascape occurring in the lotic cores; i.e., what percent of the system's cumulative selection index across the entire aquascape is encompassed by the lotic cores.
+- ecosystem = ecological system.
+Note, wetland and lentic (lake and pond) systems are often included, as often lotic cores extend along stream centerlines through these systems. - formation = ecological formation, consisting of closely related ecosystems. - landscapeKm = total approximate stream length (km) of the system in the aquascape. - coreKm = total approximate stream length (km) of the system in the lotic cores. - percentLength = percentage of the system's total approximate stream length in the aquascape occurring in the lotic cores = coreKm/landscapeKm×100. - percentSi = percentage of the system's total selection index across the aquascape occurring in the lotic cores; i.e., what percent of the system's cumulative selection index across the entire aquascape is encompassed by the lotic cores.